mmarkdown/mmark/README.md

 ## Usage

-To build mmark you need to working [Go environment](https://golang.org), then check out the code and:
+You can [download a binary](https://github.com/mmarkdown/mmark/releases) or optionally build mmark your self.
+You'll need a working [Go environment](https://golang.org), then check out the code and:

-    % go build
+    % go get && go build
     % ./mmark -version
     2.0.0